Shaun Bartlett: International career

 Bartlett made his full international debut for the South Africa national team in a friendly against Lesotho on 26 April 1995.

-He is the second all-time leading scorer behind Benni McCarthy for South Africa, with 28 goals in 74 appearances.
+He is the second all-time leading scorer behind Benni McCarthy for South Africa, with 29 goals in 74 appearances.
 He helped his country to the 1996 African Nations Cup and played in the 1998 FIFA World Cup, scoring two goals.

 Managerial career

+Bartlett coached Golden Arrows to the National First Division title in the 2014/15 season.
+He went on to play a crucial role as Kaizer Chiefs assistant coach in turning around the club from a ninth-place finish in the 2018/19 season to topping the table for most of the following season.
 In October 2021, Bartlett was appointed as manager of National First Division side Cape Town Spurs.
+After leading them to promotion, Spurs parted ways with Bartlett after seven consecutive defeats at the start of the 2023–24 season.

 Personal life

 Bartlett's wedding was attended by Nelson Mandela.
 To avoid excess attention, only he and his bride knew that the politician was coming.
 Bartlett's son, Tyrique is also a footballer.